BioHazard1282/ubuntu-mate-20.04.1-LTS-Pi-4/README.md

 ## Information

-No settings have been changed in the Operating System.
+No settings have been changed in the Operating System.<br>

-*NO PACKAGES HAVE BEEN UPDATED, YOU NEED TO UPDATE THEM MANUALLY TO UPDATE TO 20.04.3!!**
+**NO PACKAGES HAVE BEEN UPDATED, YOU NEED TO UPDATE THEM MANUALLY TO UPDATE TO 20.04.3!!**<br><br>
+`unattended-upgr` **has been disabled, so you will not be stuck on this when upgrading.
+Please note this is a security risk if you choose not to upgrade any packages.**

 DEFAULT USER: `pi`<br>